HansPinckaers/thesis/chapter1.md

 This thesis will focus on the most common form of prostate cancer, prostatic adenocarcinoma.
 For simplicity, we will refer to this type as just 'prostate cancer.'
-This disease affects one in .. men every year, making it the most prevalent common type of cancer in men (excluding skin cancers).
-Prostate cancer is a disease of the epithelial cells of the prostate.
-Epithelial cells line our body cavities, our hollow organs, and glands.
+This disease affects one in 1.4 million men every year, making it the most prevalent common type of cancer in men (excluding skin cancers).[@Sung2021-iz] Prostate cancer is a disease of the epithelial cells of the prostate.
+Epithelial cells line our body cavities, hollow organs, and glands.
 They undergo rapid proliferation, primarily due to damage.
 This proliferation increases the risk of genetic mutations, ultimately increasing the risk of a cell uncontrollably dividing.
 Together with enabling factors of its tissue environment, this can give rise to cancer.

 In general, the more aggressive cancerous cells are, the less they will behave and morphologically appear like their original function.
 The prostate is a